Tabasheer

 Tabasheer (Hindustani: तबाशीर or طباشیر) or Banslochan (बंसलोचन, بنسلوچن), also spelt as Tabachir or Tabashir, is a translucent white substance, composed mainly of silica and water with traces of lime and potash, obtained from the nodal joints of some species of bamboo.
 It is part of the pharmacology of the traditional Ayurvedic and Unani systems of medicine of the Indian subcontinent.
-It is also an ingredient in many traditional Chinese medicines.
+It is also an ingredient in many traditional Iranian and traditional Chinese medicines.

 Purported benefits

 Tabasheer is claimed to provide a variety of health benefits.
 It is variously regarded as an antipyretic, antispasmodic, antiparalytic, restorative and aphrodisiac.

 Varieties

 Tabasheer that has a blueish tint (usually called neel or neelkanth) is considered superior to tabasheer that has the "more plain" yellow or white color.

 Extraction

 Not all bamboo stems contain tabasheer.
 Likely candidates are found by shaking bamboo stems, which can make the mineralized tabasheer inside produce a rattling sound.
 These stems are split open to extract the tabasheer.